acklavidian/hackNslash/README.md

-# hello-world
+# Just a game project
-Hello world new project template.
+Using cocoas2d-x with typescript at the moment.